vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 {.is-info}

 ### Module 3 - Pairwise Alignment
 > Alignments are a powerful way to compare related DNA or protein sequences.
 They can be used to capture various facts about the sequences aligned, such as common evolutionary descent or common structural function.
-See good over all summary [HERE](https://www.ncbi.nlm.nih.gov/books/NBK464187/).
-We will focus first on pairwise sequence alignmemnts that are use to compare two sequences and search databases.
+See good overall summary [HERE](https://www.ncbi.nlm.nih.gov/books/NBK464187/).
+We will focus first on pairwise sequence alignmemnts that are used to compare two sequences and search databases.
 {.is-info}

 **Module Objectives**